 The GPM will voice its opinions on global strategy setting through international governance bodies and gatherings including the United Nations Habitat III in Quito, COP 22 in Marrakech and the OECD Inclusive cities in Paris.
 Intervening in discussions at the UN, OECD, EU, APEC, ASEAN, G77 and other assemblies, it will promote the proposals and demands of mayors and create greater awareness of the crucial role cities play in our interdependent world.

-In the GPM, mayors will cooperate on critical issues such as climate change, refugee crises, pandemic disease, inequality and urban security, and will connect with experts in relevant fields and expert organizations around the world.
-The GPM will build on the achievements of urban networks like UCLG, the US Conference of Mayors, C40 and others.
+In the GPM, mayors will cooperate on critical issues such as refugee crises, pandemic disease, inequality and urban security, and will connect with experts in relevant fields and expert organisations around the world.
+The GPM will build on the achievements of and cooperate with urban networks like UCLG, the US Conference of Mayors, C40 and others.

-The GPM is developing virtual platforms for meetings, that will enable decision making, networking and exchanging practical solutions among member cities without costly travel.
-Virtual meetings will also allow the GPM to present common, opt-in actions that mayors deliberate and decide globally, and then implement locally.
+The GPM developed a virtual platform, that will enable decision making, networking and exchanging practical solutions among member cities without costly travel.
+Virtual meetings will also allow the GPM to present common, opt-in actions that mayors deliberate and decide on globally, and then implement locally.
 The GPM will also offer knowledge and expertise to cities through trusted information created by cities or network-partners such as scientific institutions, NGOs, foundations or advisors.

 The GPM secretariat is based in The Hague and assists in all GPM related activities.